tovmayor/ansible-proxmox/README.md

 # ansible-proxmox
 Creating VM`s on PVE host with ansible

-Creaate template with create_tmpl.sh bash command file.
-Edit variables section with correcn values and run file with template's id as argument.
+Create vm template with create_tmpl.sh shell command file.
+Edit variables section with correct values and run file with template's id as argument.

 Fill ansible inventory file px_inv with your PVE host name and ip-address.